ashtonjamesd/semantic-interpretation/written/introduction/syntax.md

 This will be tokenized into the following: `if` `(` `isNull` `)` `{` `return` `;` `}`.
 In this example, the `if` and `return` are keywords as they operate with the behaviour and flow of the language itself.
 These tokens will then be passed to the next stage of the interpretation process - the parser.

 While the lexer performs syntax checks, it primarily focuses on identifying where specific characters are expected to appear, whereas the parser is responsible for recognizing and organizing specific tokens based on the grammar of the language.
-For instance, the following code would likely be considered valid grammar by the lexer, however this expression is very illogical and likely does not follow the grammar of the language.
+For instance, take the following example.

 ```
 let 1 { 'a' =
 ```

+This code snippet would likely be considered valid grammar by the lexer, however this expression is very illogical and likely does not follow the semantic grammar of the language.